-2.5 Combining data files with SNP and Scan annotation
+2.5 Combining NetCDF files with SNP and Scan annotation

-The GenotypeData and IntensityData objects combine SNP and scan annotation with GDS (or NetCDF) files, ensuring that scanID, snpID, chromosome, and position are consistent.
-The constructor for a GenotypeData object takes a GdsGenotypeReader object as its first argument.
-Either or both of the scanAnnot and snpAnnot slots may be empty (NULL), but if annotation objects are provided to the constructor, the relevant columns will be checked against the data file during object creation.
+The GenotypeData and IntensityData objects combine SNP and scan annotation with NetCDF files, ensuring that scanID, snpID, chromosome, and position are consistent.
+The constructor for a GenotypeData object takes a NcdfGenotypeReader object as its first argument.
+Either or both of the scanAnnot and snpAnnot slots may be empty (NULL), but if annotation objects are provided to the constructor, the relevant columns will be checked against the NetCDF file during object creation.